ahlstromcj/seq66/README.md

             than 127.
         *   Enhanced the event editor to work with channel-less tracks.
         *   Added channel and bus menus to the grid-button popup menu.
-    *   Version 0.92.2:
-        *   Added a Qt "style-sheet" configuration it to the 'usr' file.
-It can be used to alter the appearance of the application beyond what a palette can do.
-A sample 'qss' file is provided.
-        *   Fixed PPQN modification, added user-interface and 'usr' configuration to change the default PPQN from 192.
-        *   Fixed many issues with changing the time signature.
-        *   Fixed creation of new configuration files.
-        *   Fixed port-mapping for MIDI output, control, and status display.
-        *   Removed the external set-master; use the set-master tab.
-        *   Tightened meta-events and set-handling.
-        *   More fixes to Song recording; added a Snap button for it.
-        *   Fixed the rendering of the beat indicator and pattern fonts.
-        *   Updated the man pages and the documentation.

     See the "NEWS" file for changes in earlier versions.